 Pancakes with berries and maple syrup

-Weight and space are at a premium in a caravan or tent, but there are some steps you can take to make life easier.
+Weight and space are at a premium in a caravan or campervan, but there are some simple workaround to make life easier.

 Pre-weigh and mix ingredients and transport in reusable silicone bags.
 Pre-mix dry ingredients wherever possible.

 If you use storage boxes (folding ones if space is tight) for ingredients, these can then be used to keep your cakes fresh.

 We love pans with removable and interchangeable handles.
 We have a Tefal Ingenio stainless set that we use at home and when camping.
 It was too expensive to justify buying for camping alone, but it’s fabulous and saves so much space.
 There’s a more affordable Expertise three-pan set too, but not for induction hobs.

 There are lots of other ways to make cakes – and even bread – when tent camping or campervanning.